-Work confidently with and greatly enhance the lives of people with severe special needs, including Cerebral Palsey, Autism, ADHD, touch phobic and wheelchair bound.
-We also explore working wth Alzheimers and dementia patients.
+Special Needs Massage, an introduction: Work confidently with and greatly enhance the lives of people with severe special needs, including Cerebral Palsey, Autism, ADHD, touch phobic and wheelchair bound.
+We also explore working with Alzheimers and dementia patients.

 Get rid of the dogma.